mulimoxi/ZeroNP/ZeroLNP_installation.md

 ## Installation

-Currently, we provide C, MATLAB, Python and Julia interface on macOS, Linux and Windows.
+Currently, we provide MATLAB and Python interface on macOS, Linux and Windows.

 In terms of the linear algebra library, we provide support for both Intel MKL and open-source LAPACK, which should be installed in advance.
 On macOS, there is no need to install any linear algebra library, as we leverage Apple's proprietary **Accelerate framework**.
 On Linux and Windows, you can decide whether to use MKL by configuring the parameter **LINK_MKL** in **CMakeLists.txt**.
 If LAPACK or MKL can not be found automatically, you can specify the path in **CMakeLists.txt** manually.
 Before installation, you also need to specify the environment variables of OSQP directories: